 Mike Leventry owns Verdant Plant Health Care, which provides environmentally responsible solutions for landscape and turf health issues.
 He is an ISA Certified Arborist® and has a degree in plant protection from the University of Delaware.

-Jessica Lewis, CPT, CNC, is an accredited T’ai Chi Chih instructor as well as a seasoned personal trainer and nutritional counselor.
+Jessica Lewis, CPT, CNC, is an accredited T’ai Chi Chih instructor, personal trainer, and nutritional counselor.
 Sculpt Your Life, her private practice, provides a unique blend of customized exercise routines, solid nutritional advice, and movement-based relaxation principles for a diverse population of clients.
-She is also the Lifestyle Coach at Hockessin Chiropractic Centre.

 Bill McAvoy is Delaware’s State Botanist.
 He extensively studied and published on the flora and habitats of the state.
 He is the lead author on a comprehensive native plant resource, Flora of Delaware Online Database.